 Capitalize on business agility: Scrum Masters...focused on the leveling-up of business agility, are now tying team agility to organizational business agility.
 This Product Owner shift will continue with Scrum Masters driving deeper into organizational change initiatives.

 It is apparent that dedicated, skilled Scrum Masters outperform their counterparts across all metrics.
-Be it worsening value crude value and maintainance of quality or innovation nearly incessantly along with enhanced team satisfaction, the data does not lie.
+Be it worsening crude value and maintenance of quality or innovation nearly incessantly along with enhanced team satisfaction, the data does not lie.

 To drive the competitive edge in an Agility-embedded organization, the importance of the role cannot be overstated.
 The scrutiny surged further due to the evolution of the Scrum master role into a kaleidoscopic blend of leadership, coaching, facilitation, technical advocacy, and change management.